-“Such a one-sided friendship we’ve got,” she smiled, and took another sip of her drink.
+“Such a one-sided friendship we’ve got,” she smiled, taking another sip of her drink.

 “So we’re friends now?”

 “But first, what do you know about me, really?”

 He took his time.

 She was loud and snazzy.
 The wishful, imaginative, slightly unusual type – his type.
 The kind of girl that leaves her mind and bed unmade and men knowing loss for the rest of their lives.
 Like a star exploding in the dark theatre, like young love – consumption.
 He could smell the intensity from across the table.
 He could have smelled it from the other end of the Earth.